ssbsukirat/medicine/Gastroenterology/Pancreatic/Acute Pancreatitis.md

 	- Severe
 		- persistent organ failure (>48h) of one or more organs
 		- CT or MRI for necrosis or complication
 		- prophylactic antibiotics no longer recommended
+- Imaging
+	- Interstitial ir necrotising based on perfusion
+	- CT with IV contrast 3-5 days after hospitalization if patient not responding to conservative management
+	- overused in 1st 72h in mild severity
+	-